 FluidStance The Level Balance Board Review

-The Level by FluidStance is truly a category-defining product.
-With its fluid 360-degree motion, stylish deck, eco-friendly high-quality design, and a bunch of certifications, (including Mayo Clinic’s NEAT certification), it neatly beats out most would-be competitors.
+The Level by FluidStance has fluid 360-degree motion, stylish deck, eco-friendly high-quality design, and a bunch of certifications, (including Mayo Clinic’s NEAT certification).
+It neatly beats out most would-be competitors and only falls behind those that have more innovative movement.
 It is definitely worth the price if you appreciate aesthetic appeal, good quality, and believe caring for the environment is a good cause.
+It’s best for those who will use the board in shoes since the hard wood surface will be slippery in socks and hurt your feet overtime if you don’t wear shoes.

 Natural Finish (Light)

 Standing desks have been around for years—some say since the 1400s—and have the likes of Thomas Jefferson, Ernest Hemingway, and Winston Churchill to claim as prominent advocates.
 Used alone, however, they do not make for ergonomically-sound workstations.
 For that, you’ll need a few essential accessories like a monitor arm, a laptop stand, and ideally a keyboard tray.
 And you can’t get away with standing on a hardwood floor—or even carpet—for long.
-Normally, we’d recommend a quality anti-fatigue mat to keep your feet comfortable (and we still do), but in today’s day in age, you are presented with a lot more choice when it comes to cushioning your stance, ranging from active mats to treadmills and office balance boards in between.
+Normally, we’d recommend a quality anti-fatigue mat to keep your feet comfortable (and we still do), but now you are presented with a lot more choices when it comes to cushioning your stance, ranging from active mats to treadmills and office balance boards in between.

 The FluidStance Level is a balance board that first captured the hearts and minds (or rather eyes) of standing desk users back in 2015 when it raised half a million dollars (805% funded) via crowdsourcing platform Indiegogo.
 Today, it is leading the market of office balance boards along with the brand’s other decks, all of which feature a similar shape and stylish design in a range of colors and finishes.